wazuh/wazuh-documentation/source/gcp/supported-services/cloud_audit_logs.rst

 * **Policy Denied** audit logs are recorded when a Google Cloud service denies access to a user or service account because of a security policy violation.

-Wazuh is able to collect and analyze these log types using the :ref:`GCP Pub/Sub integration <pubsub>`.
+Wazuh can collect and analyze these log types using the :ref:`GCP Pub/Sub integration <pubsub>`.

 Configure Google audit logs collection
 --------------------------------------